 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ100 does not feature such a mic input.

-Both the TZ100 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the TZ100 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The A7S II was replaced by the Sony A7S III, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the TZ100 and A7S II can be found, respectively, in the Panasonic TZ100 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic TZ100 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.